 2. Choose the suitable layout

 When deciding on your resume design, you have three basic layouts to choose from.
 Each highlights different aspects of your professional journey, so choose what best fits your expertise.
 The most used is the chronological layout that lists your experiences, starting with the most recent.
 But, if your work history isn’t consistent, you may want to choose a functional layout instead.
 This resume format lists your skills and expertise first instead of focusing on your career history.
-Finally, the combination layout merges the two, presenting your work history and skills.
+Finally, the combination layout merges the two, presenting your work experience and skills.